istio/istio.io/content/help/faq/distributed-tracing/external-zipkin.md

 ---
-title: Can Istio send tracing information to an external Zipkin instance?
+title: Can Istio send tracing information to an external Zipkin (or Zipkin-compatible) instance?
 weight: 70
 ---